 Then Dive #2, Dive #3, nothing too.
 Each time in the minibus back to the dive centre I think this is how nature is but the pleasure of finally see them will be even higher.
 We all go to bed, thinking it was just a warm-up, and tomorrow would be better.

-On Day 3, I am glad we could make a break by getting the right conditions to go to the Yonaguni Monument.
+On Day 3, I am glad we could take a break by getting the right conditions to go to the Yonaguni Monument.
 This dive is incredible, and I wish I could have dived there again.
-Unfortunately, the schedule is so tight that it will be my only opportunity.
-Read all the details about the Yonaguni Monument on the special blog post I wrote about it.
+Unfortunately, the schedule was so tight that it was my only opportunity.

 I don’t know if visiting the Yonaguni Monument acted as a special prayer, but every dive after was a hammerhead festival: 12 sharks, 20 sharks, 12 sharks again, and 40 sharks on the last dive!
 There are so beautiful and gracious, but they swim fast and deep.
 On each dive we got about 1 minute to see them.
 It took us time and patience, but the reward nature offered us during these 2 days diving Yonaguni was one of my best moments ever underwater.